-In 1914 the Russian government considered Germany to be the main threat to its territory.
+The Russian government considered Germany to be the main threat to its territory.
 This was reinforced by Germany's decision to form the Triple Alliance.
 Under the terms of this military alliance, Germany, Austria-Hungary and Italy agreed to support each other if attacked by either France or Russia.
-In 1907 Russia joined Britain and France to form the Triple Entente.
+Although Germany was ruled by the Tsar's cousin, Kaiser Wilhem II, he accepted the views of his ministers and in 1907 agreed that Russia should joined Britain and France to form the Triple Entente.
+(3)

 Lenin, leader of the Bolsheviks, was appalled by the decision of most socialists in Europe to support the war effort.
 Living in exile in Switzerland, Lenin devoted his energies to campaign to turn the "imperialist war into a civil war".
 This included the publication of his book, Imperialism: The Highest Stage of Capitalism.
 Along with his close collaborators, Gregory Zinoviev and Lev Kamenev, Lenin arranged for the distribution of propaganda that urged Allied troops to turn their rifles against their officers and start a socialist revolution.